Iris-Black/Iris-Black.github.io/_posts/2022-01-13-BOW-Conversation-&-Feature-Articles.md

 ### Global Issue(s)
 1. Effects of colonialism halting the development of Post-colony countries
 2. Women's societal roles in undereducated and poor countries

+### Joy Harjo:

+#### Poem: In Mystic:
+Over six hundred were killed, to establish a home for God’s people, crowed the Puritan leaders in their Sunday sermons.